fu-malaria/fu-malaria/README.md

 ![alt text](https://github.com/fu-malaria/fu-malaria/blob/master/Pf_rings_thinB.jpg "Blood Slide with Malaria Detection") Actual working output, blood cells with red border, Malaria shown with Black rings/outlines.

-You can see a live demo here http://ec2-52-10-13-156.us-west-2.compute.amazonaws.com/Gallery password is h88mnjlx
+You can see a live demo here http://fumalaria.visimagic.com/

 We had a vision of using a low cost computing device like a Raspberry Pi or Intel Joule to power a low cost portable Microscope <$300 that could use computer vision to detect Malaria and other diseases.
 (Mockup below)